vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 ## Coordination
 ### ML TCU
 #### SMC to ML TCU
+##### Start Clearance
 When an aircraft requests start clearance, the EN SMC controller shall coordinate with ML TCU to obtain the start clearance.

+##### VFR Clearance
+When an aircraft requests a VFR outbound departure to the north or west, the EN SMC controller shall coordinate with ML TCU to obtain approval to provide such clearance.
+When a clearance cannot be given (for example, due to conflicting traffic at YMML), EN SMC shall instead provide clearance to depart to the south or east.

 #### Departures
 [Next](../../controller-skills/coordination.md#next) coordination is required from EN ADC to ML TCU for all aircraft **entering ML TCU CTA**.